-Singhare Ka Atta Halwa is a Vrat dishes popularly made during the Navratri season or for any Vrat time.
+Singhare Ka Atta Halwa is a Vrat dish popularly made during the Navratri season or for any Vrat time.
 This crumbly halwa is very easy to make.

-The Singhare Ka Atta is Water chestnut flour, is brownish in colour and cooks very fast.
-The tradition in many North Indian States refer to Farali Dishes or Vrat dishes, and they have such interesting dishes cooked during this season.
+The Singhare Ka Atta is Water chestnut flour, is brownish in colour, and cooks very fast.
+The tradition in the many North Indian States refer to Farali Dishes or Vrat dishes, and they have such interesting dishes cooked during this season.

 I personally feel that the Vrat dishes surely make a feast!
 For the Halwa Series that I am following, the second halwa is made with Singada Halwa made during Navratri or Ekadasi fasting.

-This turned out like Ulundhu Kali and just like that, however ghee was added, it was getting absorbed and turned crumbly.
+This turned out like Ulundhu Kali and just like that, however, ghee was added, it was getting absorbed and turned crumbly.
 This halwa is also known as Farali Singhara Halwa and one of the popular Vrat Dishes.
-Singhara also known as water caltrop or water chestnut.
+Singhara is also known as water caltrop or water chestnut.

 Week 1 - Sweets (Indian Halwas)